CogPlatform/Notes/Raspberry-Pi-4-PTB.md

 sudo apt-get update
 ```

-The apt install `octave-psychtoolbox-3` which will resolve all dependencies for you.
+Then `sudo apt install octave-psychtoolbox-3` which will resolve all dependencies for you.
 However, this installs an ancient version of PTB.
 Recent version of PTB only have 32bit mex builds so cannot work with Ubuntu.
 Stick to Raspian for the moment...

+## Config and Workarounds ##

-There is currently a MESA bug, and a current workaround is to make an xorg.conf to overrride the bug: https://gitlab.freedesktop.org/mesa/mesa/-/issues/3601
+There is currently a MESA bug, and a current workaround is to make an `/etc/X11/xorg.conf` file to overrride the bug: https://gitlab.freedesktop.org/mesa/mesa/-/issues/3601

 ```
 Section "ServerFlags"